yakobu/recursive_decorator/README.md

 [![Build Status](https://travis-ci.org/yakobu/recursive_decorator.svg?branch=master)](https://travis-ci.org/yakobu/recursive_decorator)
 [![Coverage Status](https://coveralls.io/repos/github/yakobu/recursive_decorator/badge.svg?branch=master)](https://coveralls.io/github/yakobu/recursive_decorator?branch=master)

-Decorator to apply given decorator recursively on given function, and on all call function within the decorated function.
+Decorator to apply a given decorator recursively on all function, inside a function/method, recursively.

 What is ``recursive_decorator``?
 ----------------------------

-``recursive_decorator`` is a decorator that allows us to transform function and **sub function's call** at runtime, motivated by the need to modify all calls along the stack.
+``recursive_decorator`` is a decorator that allows us to **decorate/transform** function at runtime, motivated by the need to add/transform logics, to known\unknown functions, along the stack calls.

-* Functions will not be replaced, new instances will be returned.
+#### Notes:
-* Function cannot be wrapped more then once with same transformer.
+* Functions/Methods will not be replaced, new instances will be returned.
-* Methods can be wrapped as well.
+* Function/Methods cannot be wrapped more then once with same transformer/decorator.

 Examples:
 ---------